egumasa/linguistic-data-analysis-I/2025/sessions/day5/session13.md

 ---
 title: "Session 13"
-subtitle: ""
+subtitle: "Large Language Models for linguistic annotation"
 ---

 ## One-liner

+We will explore how powerful and limited Large Language Models (LLMs) can be at the same time.

-## Learning Objectives
+## 🎯 Learning Objectives

 > By the end of this session, students will be able to:
 >
 > - Describe how LLMs are trained generally and what LLMs do to produce language.
+> - Explain the benefits and drawbacks of using LLMs for linguistic annotation.
 > - Demonstrate/discuss potential impacts of prompts on the LLMs performance on linguistic annotation.
-> - Explain the benefits and drawbacks of using LLMs for linguistic annotation.
 > - Design an experiment to investigate LLMs output accuracy on a given annotation task.

-## Key Concepts
+## 🔑 Key Concepts

 - Large Language Models (LLMs) and Language Generation
-- Propt engineering
+- Prompt engineering
 - Fine-tuning